svaksha/Julia.jl/Statistics.md

 + [Ranking.jl](https://github.com/johnmyleswhite/Ranking.jl) :: Tools for ranking in Julia.
 + [RationalSimplex.jl](https://github.com/IainNZ/RationalSimplex.jl) :: Pure Julia implementation of the simplex algorithm.
 + [SemidefiniteProgramming.jl](https://github.com/daviddelaat/SemidefiniteProgramming.jl) :: This package provides a Julia interface for low-level modeling of semidefinite programming problems and for solving semidefinite programs with solvers such as SDPA and CSDP.
-+ [SimJulia.jl](https://github.com/BenLauwens/SimJulia.jl) :: is a combined continuous time / discrete event process oriented simulation framework written in Julia inspired by the Simula library DISCO and the Python library SimPy.
 + [TrafficAssignment.jl](https://github.com/chkwon/TrafficAssignment.jl) :: A package for traffic assignment that loads the network data and finds the user equilibrium traffic pattern.
 + [VRP](https://github.com/IainNZ/VRP) :: Vehicle Routing Problem (VRP) is a combinatorial optimization and integer programming problem.